 As you can see, there’s a direct correlation between participating in the festivities of St. Patrick’s Day and exposure to dangerous behavior.

 Avoiding Dangerous Situations

-And when it comes to drunk driving, there are certain signs you can watch out for to avoid being a victim and needing to call a Nashville accident attorney.
+And when it comes to drunk driving, there are certain signs you can watch out for to avoid being a victim and needing to call an accident attorney.

 Alcohol has a variety of negative effects on a person’s ability to drive:

 - Compromised coordination